infoskillstechnology/responsive_screen_utils/README.md

 |allowFontScaling|bool|false|Sets whether the font size is scaled according to the system's "font size" assist option|

 ### Initialize and set the fit size and font size to scale according to the system's "font size" accessibility option

 Please set the size of the design draft before use, the width and height of the design draft.
+This is typically done at the root of your application.

 ```dart
 void main() => runApp(MyApp());